 Asking your musicians to copy a CD will separate the sheep from the goats.
 From my experience, good players enjoy the process of replicating a professionally recorded CD because good players like to find out what the pros are doing.
 They want to hear if there are any new tricks they can add to their own bag (and get better in the process.)

 Read an interview with any famous musician and you’ll likely hear something to the effect of “as a kid I locked myself in my bedroom and studied [insert rock music icon]’s record over and over until I could play it note for note.”
 Top musicians become top musicians by studying top musicians.

 Players with amateur thinking tend to be uninterested in copying a CD, if not downright opposed.
 They also tend to have endless rabbit-trail ideas that eat up rehearsal time (experienced musicians go through the rabbit-trail phase during their junior-high garage band years.
 Now they just want to get the job done efficiently.)

-Help those players who are less experienced realize that it’s only in everyone’s best interest to copy a CD.
+Bottom Line: Help those players who are less experienced realize that it’s only in everyone’s best interest to copy a CD.
 They’ll grow as musicians and as an added bonus, the music will get better!